thuongdev23/thuongdev23/README.md

 ## 👋 Hi there, I'm Thuong Nguyen!

-I'm passionate about building web apps, research-driven design,
+I'm passionate about building applications and responsive websites using modern technologies.
-and blending architecture with technology 🌿

 ---